 A customer proposition is important because it crystallises why customers should use your business rather than your competitors.
 This is important both internally (for your own staff) and externally (for your customers) as it highlights and reinforces the gap you are targeting in the market and any unique capability that you may have.

 The development of a customer proposition can also highlight areas where perhaps you are not as strong as your competitors, and those where you are stronger, allowing you to either develop your weaknesses or promote your strengths.

-A robust customer proposition can also aid in the identification of new market sectors which your business can expand in, as the proposition should be highlighting the things that your business excels in, and has a competitive advantage in vis-a-vis your competitors.
+A robust customer proposition can also aid in the identification of new market sectors in which your business can expand, as the proposition should be highlighting the things that your business excels in, and has a competitive advantage vis-a-vis your competitors.

 A customer proposition can also act as a foundation for the creation of marketing and sales messages and collateral.
 It clarifies what your business is about, and therefore, makes your communication messages (your sales and marketing messages) more concise and clear.

 The more concise and clear your sales messages – the greater the chance they have of being received and understood by your target market.

 So, we can see the benefit of having a customer proposition in that it outlines what you are offering to the market, and what your customers can expect of you.
 But how do you construct one, and what do they look like?

 Well in terms of constructing them, that should be the easy part, because it is iterating your business concept into words.
 Perhaps you have not done this before, but if you think about why you started your business in the first place, you should be well on the way.
 And in terms of what they should look like, you should always try to make them as simple as possible.